What are Altcoins? (Best Bitcoin Alternatives)

 Worthwhile coins strive to improve their technology, but not at the expense of security.
 Innovation can be a hard factor to assess, particularly for nontechnical users.
 However, here are some aspects to consider:

-- Has the coin’s code grown stagnant or isn’t receiving updates that address significant issues?
+- Has the coin’s code grown stagnant, or isn’t it receiving updates that address significant issues?

-- What features is this coin bringing to the table that aren’t available in other coins?
+- What features is this coin bringing to the table that isn’t available in other coins?

 A coin’s inherent economic incentives are easier for the average person to grasp.
 If a coin had a major pre-mine (i.e., coins were created in an unequal manner), or its team holds a significant share of tokens, then the primary motivation for the coin may just be profit for the founders.

 Make sure to understand the incentive model for the coin you’re evaluating and check to see if there are some exclusive advantages to early adopters.
 Most credible coins offer the same opportunities to all participants.

 Litecoin (LTC) is a clone of Bitcoin with a different hashing algorithm.
 While Litecoin has only recently moved to implement more anonymity technology than Bitcoin, surprising reports have revealed that Litecoin’s adoption on darknet marketplaces is now second only to Bitcoin’s.

 A privacy-focused coin, such as Monero, would seem far more suitable for the role of buying illicit goods and services.
 This may be due to Litecoin’s longevity, which was launched in late 2011.